Sunderlandwick

-Sunderlandwick is a hamlet in the East Riding of Yorkshire, England.
+Sunderlandwick is a hamlet in the civil parish of Hutton Cranswick, in the East Riding of Yorkshire, England.
 It is situated approximately 1.5 mi south of Driffield and lies to the west of the A164 road.

-It forms part of the civil parish of Hutton Cranswick.

 Sunderlandwick House and its associated stables was designated a Grade II listed building on 15 July 1998.

 Driffield Golf Club is actually in Sunderlandwick despite the name.

+History

+The name Sunderlandwick derives from the Old English sundorlandwīc meaning 'trading settlement on set-apart land'.

+Sunderlandwick was formerly a township in the parish of Hutton-Cranswick, in 1866 Sunderlandwick became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Hutton Cranswick.
+In 1931 the parish had a population of 50.